theophil-kroller/theophil-kroller.github.io/_pages/teaching.md

 {% include figure.liquid loading="eager" path="assets/img/master_thesis_supervision.png" title="Thesis Supervision" class="img-fluid rounded z-depth-1 mb-4" %}

 Thesis supervision is an important part of my teaching profile.
-I understand bachelor’s and master’s thesis supervision not only as an assessment-related task, but as a mentoring process in which students are introduced more deeply to academic work.
+I understand bachelor’s and master’s thesis supervision as a mentoring process in which students often make their first steps with scientific working.

-What I enjoy most about supervising theses is the opportunity to accompany students at a formative moment in their academic development.
-Many students are still learning what it means to work scientifically: how to find good sources, how to distinguish description from analysis, how to build an argument, how to reflect critically, and how to handle uncertainty in a research process.
-I see my role as helping them enter this way of thinking with more confidence and orientation.
+Many students at this stage are still learning what it means to work scientifically: how to find good sources, how to distinguish description from analysis, how to build an argument, how to reflect critically, and how to handle uncertainty in a research process.

 For me, thesis supervision means helping students move from a first idea toward a clearly structured academic project.
-This includes orientation, feedback, methodological guidance, encouragement, and sometimes also the reassurance that uncertainty is a normal part of research.
-Ideally, students leave the process not only with a completed thesis, but with a stronger understanding of how scientific inquiry works.
+This includes an initial orientation, regular feedback checkings, methodological guidance, and encouragement.

-My supervision activities include completed and ongoing theses at TU Graz and previous thesis-related assessment activities at UAS Technikum Wien.
-The topics are located at the intersection of management, organization, sustainability, technology, business models, process analysis, environmental research, and applied ecotoxicology.
+My supervision activities include completed and ongoing theses at TU Graz and previous thesis-related guidance and assessment activities at UAS Technikum Wien.
 The table below includes publicly listed theses with catalogue links, as well as selected ongoing or recently completed supervision activities that are not yet listed in public repositories.